Piping Design and Layout, Piping Materials

 Abbreviations

-Electric Fusion Weld
+EFW: Electric Fusion Weld

-Electric Resistance Weld
+ERW: Electric Resistance Weld

-Formula for Pipe Wall Thickness Calculation
+Pipe Wall Thickness Calculation Formula

 pipe-thickness-calculation-formula-under-internal-pressure